suyiinang/website/content/posts/projects/segmentation/segmentation.md

 ---

+Market segmentation of Philippines’ market based on expenditure patterns of households.

+---

 *These reports were written as part of the requirements for the Data Analytics Lab module for [MITB](https://scis.smu.edu.sg/master-it-business).*

 For executive report, please view : [Executive Report - Segmentation](https://drive.google.com/file/d/1O3CCnBVoUOHd7w_96sEVDVMNkkwEbDcA/view?usp=sharing)